PrefectHQ/prefect/docs/guides/host.md

   boost: 2
 ---

-# Hosting a Prefect server instance
+# Host a Prefect server instance

-After you install Prefect you have a Python SDK client that can communicate with [Prefect Cloud](https://app.prefect.cloud), the platform hosted by Prefect.
-You also have an [API server](/api-ref/) instance backed by a database and a UI.

-In this section you'll learn how to host your own Prefect server instance.
+Learn how to host your own Prefect server instance.

+!!! note
     If you would like to host a Prefect server instance on Kubernetes, check out the prefect-server [Helm chart](https://github.com/PrefectHQ/prefect-helm/tree/main/charts/prefect-server).

+After installing Prefect, you get:
+- a Python SDK client that can communicate with [Prefect Cloud](https://app.prefect.cloud)
+- an [API server](/api-ref/) instance backed by a database and a UI

+### Steps

-Spin up a local Prefect server UI by running the `prefect server start` CLI command in the terminal:
+1. Spin up a local Prefect server UI with the `prefect server start` CLI command in the terminal:

 <div class="terminal">
 ```bash